Sausage Links Nutrition Facts

 What are sausage links made of?

-Sausage links are a mixture of ground meat, fat, seasoning, and sometimes fillers that is packed into a casing and then tied or twisted at intervals to create individual links.
+Sausage links are typically made from a mixture of ground meat, fat, seasonings, and sometimes fillers.
+The mixture is packed into a casing, which can be made from intestine or tripe, and then tied or twisted at intervals to create individual links.